-Optional English as a Second Language (ESL) Endorsement:

-EDUC 3540, 3601, 3602, 3603, 3604, and 3605.
+Optional English as a Second Language (ESL) Endorsement: EDUC 3540, 3601, 3602, 3603, 3604, and 3605.

-Optional Combined Bilingual/English as a Second Language (ESL) Endorsement:

-EDUC 3540, 3601, 3602, 3603, 3604, 3605, 3606 and 3607

-Optional Learning Behavior Specialist I:
+Optional Combined Bilingual/English as a Second Language (ESL) Endorsement: EDUC 3540, 3601, 3602, 3603, 3604, 3605, 3606 and 3607 Optional Learning Behavior Specialist I:

-EDUC 3430, 3431, 3436, and 3437

-Secondary Teaching Certification Program

-Acceptance into the secondary sequence is based on:

-- Formal application to the School of Education when enrolled in EDUC 2145 - An overall GPA of 2.5 - Acceptance into appropriate major - Positive recommendations from School of Education Faculty - Approval by the Teacher Education Screening Committee - Passing scores on the Illinois State Board of Education Basic Skills Test

-- Completion of health screening - Successful results of criminal background check

-Candidates are required to pass the Basic Skills Test prior to acceptance into the Teacher Education Program.
+EDUC 3430, 3431, 3436, and 3437 Secondary Education Major Program The secondary education major is a second major only.
+No student may graduate from North Park University with secondary education as his or her only major.
+The secondary education major leads to teacher certification.
+In order to be certified for secondary education in Illinois, a candidate must complete a state approved program in a specific content area.
+Currently, North Park's approved programs in the content areas noted below are the equivalent of the North Park departmental major (with certain additional courses for core standards and some exceptions as noted in the university catalog) combined with School of Education courses for the secondary education major.
+A secondary education major without a content-area major would not lead to state certification.
+As a result, students may not graduate from North Park with secondary education as their only major.
+Acceptance into the secondary education major is based on: - Formal application to the School of Education when enrolled in EDUC 2120 - An overall GPA of 2.5 - Acceptance into appropriate major - · Positive recommendations from School of Education Faculty - · Approval by the Teacher Education Screening Committee - Passing scores on the Illinois State Board of Education Basic Skills Test - · Completion of health screening - Successful results of criminal background check Candidates are required to pass the Basic Skills Test prior to acceptance into the Teacher Education Program.
 The Content Area Test must be passed prior to the student teaching field experience.
 An Assessment of Professional Teaching (APT) test must be passed prior to receiving a teaching certificate.
 Once admitted to the Teacher Education Program, candidates also meet benchmark assessments at key transition points.
-Candidates meet the benchmarks for dispositions during Profession Terms A, B, C, and D. Candidates meet the benchmarks for their portfolio assessment in Professional Terms B, C, and D. These benchmark assessments are described fully in the School of Education, Teacher Education Handbook.
-Students are expected to complete all course requirements including field experience.
+Candidates meet the benchmarks for dispositions during ProfessionalTerms A, B, C, and D. Candidates meet the benchmarks for their portfolio assessment in Professional Terms B, C, and D. These benchmark assessments are described fully in the School of Education, Teacher Education Handbook.
+Students are expected to complete all course requirements including clinical experiences.
 All professional education and content-area coursework that forms part of an application for certification, endorsement, or apporval that is received by ISBE on or after February 1, 2012, must have been passed with a grade no lower than "C" or equivalent in order to be counted toward fulfillment of the applicable requirements.

-Secondary Teaching Certification Program

-This program is designed for students who are planning to teach in grades 6-12 and obtain an Illinois Type 09 initial teaching certificate.
+Secondary Teaching Certification Program The secondary education major leading to teacher certification is designed for students who are planning to teach in grades 6-12 and obtain an Illinois Type 09 initial teaching certificate.
 Requirements under general education, professional education, and a North Park major.

-The curriculum is organized in four professional terms:

-Professional Term A: EDUC 2130, 2140, 2145 and 2155.

-Professional Term B: EDUC 3011, 3430, 3160 and 3510

-Professional Term C: EDUC 3407 and 3520

-Select Course Based on Major:
+The curriculum is organized in four professional terms: Professional Term A: EDUC 2120, 2130, 2140, 2145 and 2155.
+Professional Term B: EDUC 3011, 3430, 3160 and 3510 Professional Term C: EDUC 3130 and 3520 Select Course Based on Major:

-EDUC 3310: English and Foreign Language Majors only

-EDUC 3315: All majors except English and Foreign Language

-Select Course Based on Major:
+EDUC 3310: English and Foreign Language Majors only EDUC 3315: All majors except English and Foreign Language Select Course Based on Major: